VMinute/RootCertificates/README.md

 ```C++
 #define CERTIFICATE_GOOGLE_COM
 ```
-Unfortunately I haven't found a way to specify those defines at sketch level in a way that applies to both the sketch code and the library code.
+Unfortunately I haven't found a way to specify those defines at sketch level in a way that applies to both the sketch code and the library code so changing the header is currenly the only way to do this.
+The header file may be overwritten if you update the library from the IDE.
 ## Internals
 The library has a list of domains and certificates.
 It strips down the URL removing schema (protocol), login information and any additional path, retrieving the server name.
 It uses this to search inside the list, if it doesn't find a valid entry it removes the first part of the server name (so "www.google.com" becomes "google.com") and searches again.
 If no valid match is found, then a NULL is returned.